 In order for the Library to provide a copyright service, instructors who place “copied” material on reserve must observe the following:

 - Submit reserve material at least 3 weeks ahead of time.

 - Provide complete citation information for every item.

-The Library will NOT pay royalties for articles that are available full-text via the E-Journals Database.
+The Library will NOT pay royalties for articles that are available full-text via the E-Journals A-Z list.
 If a title is available through our databases, we will opt to use it instead.

 We are required to pay copyright permissions for each duplicate copy of a reading placed on paper reserves and for each student per reading placed on electronic reserves.
 To reduce costs:

 - Allow the Library to place hard copies of books on paper reserve in place of obtaining copyright permission.